-Two aspects of the pumping event are its transient and and its steady operation.
-Inspecting the diagram we see that upon starting the pump will commence (at a constant volumetric rate of flow ) to fill the stand-pipe.
-As the level of water in the pipe rises, the power required by the pump with increase.
-This trend will continue until the water attains the height, H, whereupon it will begin to spill from the pipe.
-The operation after the water height is, H, is steady.
+Upon starting the pump will commence (at a constant volumetric rate of flow ) to fill the stand-pipe.
+As the water level rises the power required by the pump must increase.
+This trend continues until the water attains the height, H, whereupon water will begin to spill from the pipe.
+System operation after the water height is, H, is steady.

 Calculate the transient and steady power required of the pump.

-♦ We will analyse the pump by use of two distinct system representations.
-However the system is defined, our mass equation and energy equation apply.
-Both equations have a "rate" form.
+♦ Below we analyse the pump event useong two distinct system representations.
+The system mass equation and energy equation apply in a "rate" form.

-Mass Equation: The summation signs remind use to include all instances of "system, in or out."
+Mass Equation: Summation signs, a good habit, remind use to include all instances of "system, in or out."

-Terms of the mass equation can be written explicitly for use (as needed):
+Here there is one entrance and one exit.
+Terms of the mass equation can be written explicitly.

-Energy Equation: The energy equation is a bit long to write.
+Energy Equation: This energy equation is long because it contains representational terms for all types of interaction.
+It is a load to write out seen to be useful as non-applicable terms are removed.
 We write it out every time because it contains all terms that might apply.

-Equations 1,2 and 3 contain "all of the terms."
-In any application equation usage amounts to specification of the system perspective, open, closed or unsteady, then specialization by striking out the inapplicable terms.
+Equations 1,2 and 3 contain "all of the terms" in general.
+The equation applies by reduction to the system perspectives, open, closed or unsteady, by its specialization by striking out the inapplicable terms.

 Constant volume system is open